 Rainforest basin nations agree to tackle deforestation

-The agreement came yesterday in a declaration at the end of a first meeting in the Congolese capital Brazzaville of experts from the Congo Basin in Central Africa, South America's Amazon Basin and the Borneo-Mekong Basin in South-East Asia.
+The agreement came yesterday in a declaration at the end of a first meeting in the Congolese capital Brazzaville of experts from the Congo Basin in Central Africa, South

-The three basins represent 80 per cent of the world's rainforests and two-thirds of its biodiversity, according to experts.
+The three basins represent 80 per cent of the world`s rainforests and two-thirds of its biodiversity, according to experts.

 Participating nations agreed in a declaration to "put forward their common interest in the framework of different multilateral forums" and to "adopt concrete measures to promote dialogue and cooperation between countries."